 New research from Walk Free has revealed alarming evidence of modern slavery in Australia and its Pacific Island neighbours.
 The region is growing increasingly vulnerable to modern slavery due to poverty, lack of effective policing, migrant worker schemes and climate induced displacement.

-The report reviewed the prevalence of slavery in eight countries in the Pacific region, including Australia, Fiji, New Zealand, Papua New Guinea, Samoa, the Solomon Islands, Tonga, and Vanuatu.
-In all eight target countries, at least one, but often several forms of modern slavery were identified, including human trafficking, forced labour, sexual exploitation, child labour, and forced marriage.
+The Walk Free study assessed the nature of slavery across the region, drawing on grassroots knowledge in eight countries in the Pacific region, including Australia, Fiji, New Zealand, Papua New Guinea, Samoa, the Solomon Islands, Tonga, and Vanuatu.
+In all eight countries, at least one, but often several forms of modern slavery were identified, including human trafficking, forced labour, sexual exploitation, and forced marriage.

 Forced sexual exploitation and human trafficking for sexual exploitation is reported to occur in Australia, Fiji, Micronesia, Marshall Islands, Palau, PNG, Solomon Islands, Tonga and Vanuatu.
 The sex industry and extractive industries in the Pacific region have been linked to forced sexual exploitation.
 In Australia, around 13 per cent of slavery referrals to the Federal Police in 2016-17 were for sexual exploitation, with victims tending to be female migrants from Asian countries.